Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Fitness Test Rules for Private Cars

-Private cars must undergo fitness testing after completing 20 years from the date of first registration.
+Private cars must undergo car fitness check testing after completing 20 years from the date of first registration.

 If the car passes the test, fitness is typically granted for 5 years at a time.

-What Is Checked During a Car Fitness Test?
+Key Components Checked During a Car Fitness Check?

 Braking efficiency